Apple aiming for immaculate images in AR glasses & VR headset

 VR gets around this by dividing the projector that creates the image, and the lens that the user sees through.
 For an Augmented Reality system, that image is combined with that of the real world that the user is looking at.
 Routing the AR image, and combining it with the real one, relies on an optical system called a waveguide.
 Apple plans to embed "beam splitter structures" to keep the different light levels from AR and reality consistent.

 "An electronic device may have a display that emits image light, a waveguide, and an input coupler that couples the image light into the waveguide," continues the patent.
 "The beam splitter structures may replicate the beams across two dimensions (e.g., across the lateral area of the waveguide).
 In this way, an eye box may be provided with uniform-intensity light from the display across its area and for a wide field of view."

 This waveguide patent is credited to ten inventors, including Guolin Peng, Eric J. Hansotte, and four more who also share credit on the previous "Optical Systems for Displays" patent.

-Next, the separate patent application, "Scanning Display Systems," US Patent No 20200088994, is also concerned with the image the user sees, but specifically about its brightness and resolution.
+Next, the separate patent application, "Scanning Display Systems," is also concerned with the image the user sees, but specifically about its brightness and resolution.

 "It is challenging to form a projection and display system with sufficient optical brightness, display resolution, and compactness for a scalable use," says this patent, which also notes that head-mounted displays must be robust.
 "Additional care must be taken to consider user cases that include drop shock and thermal loads."